 May won't rule out no-deal Brexit; bank says firms not ready

-Parliament is due to vote Dec.
-11 on the divorce deal May's government has struck with the EU, and lawmakers from all sides are vowing to reject it.

-May was asked by a committee of lawmakers whether she would act to stop a no-deal Brexit if Parliament throws out the agreement.
+May was asked by a committee of lawmakers whether she would act to stop a no-deal Brexit if Parliament throws out the agreement when it votes on Dec.
+11.

 The Bank of England said Wednesday that in a worst-case no-deal scenario, Britain's economy would shrink 8 percent within months as unemployment and inflation soared and the value of the pound plunged.